 If you’re not sure how to support a friend after you’ve asked them “Are you okay?” take a look at this video by RUOK?
 DAY.
 One conversation could change a life.
 And if a friend is in crisis, remember they can always call Lifeline on 13 11 14 for immediate help.

 Do you have a friend who needs help, but don’t know what to do?
 Do you answer ‘no’ to the question ‘Are you okay?’
-Here’s what you need to do: Contact Colleen on 0434 337 245, Duncan on 0434 331 243 or Rachel on 0422 177 193 for a FREE 10 minute consultation on how we can best help you or book online now.
+Here’s what you need to do: Contact Colleen on 0434 337 245 or Duncan on 0434 331 243 for a FREE 10 minute consultation on how we can best help you or book online now.